nabiljdaoud/calculating-distance-lab-data-science-intro-000/README.md

 The returned array from the above procedure isn't super helpful.
 We need to know who each distance is associated with.

-So let's accomplish this by writing a function called `distance_with_neighbor` that works like our distance function but instead of returning an integer, returns a dictionary representing the `second_neighbor`, and also adds in the a key value pair indicating distance from the `first_neighbor`.
+So let's accomplish this by writing a function called `distance_with_neighbor` that works like our distance function but instead of returning an integer, returns a dictionary representing the `second_neighbor`, and also adds in the key-value pair indicating distance from the `first_neighbor`.

 ```python